jmimu/FITD/AITD_PakEdit/README.md

 ----
   * crash on export ETAGE4 on windows
   * why is camera export working whithout room coordinates?
+  * find room of each camera with cameraIdxTable, use it for import
+  * make a scene for each room in collada
   * text export: remove last char, convert to iso-8859-1 with dos2unix -850
   * text import: add last char, convert to dos page 850
   * import pal+pic